Methods of Ordering your Repeat Prescriptions

 The NHS App is available now on iOS and Android.

-- By telephone - Currently we are accepting telephone requests for medication but only if you cannot use the other methods mentioned above.
+- By telephone - We will accept telephone requests for medication but only if you cannot use the other methods mentioned above.

 When will my Prescription be ready?